 When the U.S. government rolled out its Energy Star program and its subsequent Energy Star rated products, environmentalists, green-thinkers and anyone aiming to be a little more energy-cautious nodded in approval.
-Homeowners, however, were still asking one important question: can these Energy Star products save us money?
+However, homeowners were still asking one important question: can these Energy Star products save us money?

 What it Means to Buy Energy Star